Sydney E. Mudd I

 Sydney Emanuel Mudd I (February 12, 1858 – October 21, 1911) was a politician, elected as Speaker of the Maryland House of Delegates (1896) and as a Republican to the United States House of Representatives (1890–1891; 1897–1911), at a time of dominance by Democrats in much of the state.
 He was first seated by Congress in 1890 after it found in his favor in relation to the contested 1888 election in Maryland's 5th congressional district, which was marked by fraud and intimidation.

 Early life and education

 Sydney Emanuel Mudd was born to Jeremiah T. Mudd on February 12, 1858.
 He was born into the planter class at the family plantation, Gallant Green, in Charles County, Maryland, Mudd was reared Catholic and first educated locally.
-He was the nephew of Samuel Mudd, the doctor that aided John Wilkes Booth after he assassinated President Abraham Lincoln.
+He was the nephew of Samuel Mudd, the doctor who aided John Wilkes Booth after he assassinated President Abraham Lincoln.

 He attended Georgetown University and graduated from St. John's College of Annapolis, Maryland in 1878.
 He "read the law" as an apprentice with an established firm and also attended the law department of the University of Virginia at Charlottesville.
 He was admitted to the bar in 1880 and returned to Charles County to begin his practice.